Personalized Graph-Based Retrieval for Large Language Models: Personalized Graph-based Benchmark for LLMs

-\paragraph{Task 4: \tfou.} Personalization in multilingual review generation presents unique challenges due to variations in linguistic structures, cultural nuances, and stylistic conventions \cite{cortes-etal-2024-llms}.
-In this task, we generate target product reviews \( i_{\text{text}} \) in Brazilian Portuguese based on the target user’s review title \( i_{\text{title}} \) and additional reviews $P_i$ in their profile.
-The B2W-Reviews dataset \cite{real2019b2w}, collected from Brazil’s largest e-commerce platform, is used to create data splits.
+\paragraph{Task 4: \tfou.} Personalization in multilingual review generation presents unique challenges due to differences in linguistic structures, cultural norms, and stylistic conventions~\cite{cortes-etal-2024-llms}.
+This task focuses on generating product reviews \( i_{\text{text}} \) in Brazilian Portuguese, using the target user’s review title \( i_{\text{title}} \) and additional reviews \( P_i \) from their profile.
+We construct this dataset using B2W-Reviews~\cite{real2019b2w}, sourced from Brazil’s largest e-commerce platform.

-\paragraph{Task 5: \tfiv.} Short text generation for personalized review titles is particularly challenging due to the need for summarization, sentiment dissemination, and capturing user behavior styles.
-This task generates a target review title \( i_{\text{title}} \) using the target user’s review text \( i_{\text{text}} \) and additional reviews $P_i$ from their profile, without relying on parametric user information \cite{xu-etal-2023-pre-trained}.
-We construct the dataset from the Amazon Reviews dataset \cite{hou2024bridging}.
+\paragraph{Task 5: \tfiv.} Short text generation for personalized review titles is particularly challenging, requiring the model to summarize sentiment and reflect user-specific phrasing preferences.
+This task generates a review title \( i_{\text{title}} \) for a given user, using their review text \( i_{\text{text}} \) and additional profile reviews \( P_i \), without relying on parametric user embeddings~\cite{xu-etal-2023-pre-trained}.
+The dataset is derived from Amazon Reviews~\cite{hou2024bridging}.

-\paragraph{Task 6: \tsix.} Consolidating hotel information to help guests make informed decisions and personalize their experience is crucial \cite{kamath-etal-2024-generating-hotel}.
-This task focuses on generating the target user’s hotel experience summary \( i_{\text{title}} \) using their experience text \( i_{\text{text}} \) and additional experiences \( P_i \).
-We leverage the Datafiniti Business Database on Hotel Reviews \cite{datafiniti2017hotel}.
+\paragraph{Task 6: \tsix.} Helping users write summaries of hotel experiences requires distilling detailed narratives into concise summaries that reflect individual preferences~\cite{kamath-etal-2024-generating-hotel}.
+This task generates a hotel experience summary \( i_{\text{title}} \) based on the user’s full experience text \( i_{\text{text}} \) and additional hotel reviews \( P_i \).
+We use the Hotel Reviews dataset from the Datafiniti Business Database~\cite{datafiniti2017hotel}.

-\paragraph{Task 7: \tsev.} Opinion datasets often lack review titles and rely on comparing reviews with desirable feedback to generate Stylized Opinion Summarization \cite{iso-etal-2024-noisy-pairing}.
-This task benchmarks stylized feedback across domains such as music, groceries, and household items.
-The goal is to generate the target user’s feedback title \( i_{\text{title}} \) based on their feedback text \( i_{\text{text}} \) and additional feedback \( P_i \).
-The dataset is constructed from the Datafiniti Products dataset \cite{datafiniti2018grammar}.
+\paragraph{Task 7: \tsev.} Stylized feedback summarization aims to capture individual voice and tone in generating short-form feedback.
+This task benchmarks stylized opinion generation across domains such as music, groceries, and household items~\cite{iso-etal-2024-noisy-pairing}.
+The model generates the target user’s feedback title \( i_{\text{title}} \) based on their full feedback text \( i_{\text{text}} \) and additional feedback \( P_i \) from similar users.
+The dataset is built from the Datafiniti Products dataset~\cite{datafiniti2018grammar}.